leolongobuco/leolongobuco/README.md

 - 🔭 I’m currently working on Sinch
 - 💬 Ask me about Node.js
 - 📫 How to reach me: longobucoleonardo@gmail.com
-- 👨‍🎓 Student at Senac Informática: Computer Technician
+- 👨‍🎓 Student at Senac Tech: Computer Technician
 - 👨‍🎓 Student at Bootcamp Ignite on the trail of Node.js

 <br>